ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/general_information/setup.rst

      ....
      }

 The ParameterID is now setup and can be controlled via the debugger window.
 Since this is not a practical task, a modified uz_GUI is distributed.
-The additional setup steps are detailed in :ref:`uz_PID_GUI_setup`
+The additional setup steps are detailed in :ref:`uz_PID_GUI_setup`.

 Functions
 =========